 Contaminants in homes can trigger asthma and allergy attacks as well as other health problems.
-Whole-house fresh air systems dilute these contaminants.
-Supply fresh air systems provide effective ventilation by bringing fresh air into the home through dedicated fresh air ducts equipped with filters rather than through unknown sources like cracks in the building envelope.
-Electronic controls operate the air handler fan of the central heating and cooling system to periodically draw a set amount of fresh air into the home throughout the day, even when the thermostat is not calling for heating and cooling.
-The exhaust of stale indoor air relies on natural exfiltration.
+Whole-house fresh air systems effectively dilute, exhaust, and filter these contaminants.
+Balanced systems provide effective ventilation by bringing fresh air into the home through dedicated fresh air ducts equipped with filters rather than through unknown sources like cracks in the building envelope.
+This intake air is balanced with electronically controlled exhaust fans to maintain even air pressures throughout the home.
+Electronic controls are used to operate the air handler fan of the central heating and cooling system to periodically draw a set amount of fresh air into the home throughout the day, even when the thermostat is not calling for heating and cooling.